Fine-grained uncertainty relation under the relativistic motion: FGUR for an accelerating observer

 \section{FGUR for an accelerating observer}

-We first investigate the FGUR for an observer with uniform acceleration $a$, who performs projective measurements on the quantum state constructed from free field modes.
-For the noninertial observer traveling in, e.g., right Rindler wedge, field modes in left Rindler wedge are unaccessible.
-The information loss associated with the acceleration horizon results in a thermal bath.
-From quantum information point of view \cite{RQI1}, this celebrated Unruh effect induces a nontrivial evolution of quantum entanglement between field modes which plays a prominent role in most quantum-information protocols.
+We first explore the FGUR for an observer with uniform acceleration $a$, who performs projective measurements on the quantum state constructed from free field modes.
+For the noninertial observer traveling in, e.g., right Rindler wedge (labeled as I), field modes in left Rindler wedge (labeled as II) are unaccessible, as they are separated by acceleration horizon.
+Therefore, the information loss associated with the horizon can result in a thermal bath perceived by the observer.
+From the view of quantum information \cite{RQI1}, this celebrated Unruh effect could induce a nontrivial influence on the quantum entanglement between field modes.